raabf/dockertex/README.md

   + 👷 Easy installation via script or shell plugin-manager.
   + 🗃 Menu entries for TeXstudio of all installed texlive versions.
   + 🖥 The TexStudio GUI runs directly on your local X-server via shared sockets (no ssh X-forwarding or something like that).
   + 📍 The TexStudio’s “Go to PDF” and ‘’Go to Source Code” are working as well as the [LanguageTool](https://languagetool.org/) integration.
+  + 🦫 Supports also [Podman](https://podman.io/) instead of docker CLI.